Office of Minority Student Affairs

 Undergraduate cumulative grade point average of at least 2.85.

-Be (1) a first-generation university student who also meets the income level established by the U.S. Department of Education or (2) a member of a group underrepresented in graduate education (American Indian or Alaska Native, Black or African American, Native Hawaiian or Other Pacific Islander).
+Be a member of a group underrepresented in graduate education (American Indian or Alaska Native, Black or African American, Native Hawaiian or Other Pacific Islander).

 Commitment to a career path in which a doctorate is required.

 Willingness to participate in all McNair sponsored activities/events.

 Potentially eligible students are invited to apply to the McNair program during the fall semester.
 The deadline is November 1st.

 Complete applications must include the following:An application form completed and submitted online via the following link: Application Form

 Faculty Mentor Confirmation Form: Applicants are responsible for securing a faculty research mentor.
 Admitted scholars must begin working with their mentors at the start of the spring semester.
 However, all students are encouraged to engage in research with faculty as soon as possible.
 Mentor Confirmation form

 One letter of recommendation (can be from the proposed faculty mentor):Recommendation form